 Connect

-Dr. Spencer worked at RTI International early in her research career and rejoined RTI in 2022.
+Dr. Spencer worked at RTI International early in her career and rejoined RTI in 2022.
 Prior to returning to RTI, she conducted research at the State Health Access Data Assistance Center (SHADAC), Optum Labs, and the Lewin Group.
-Her work has been published in JAMA Neurology, Pediatrics, American Journal of Public Health, Health Services Research, among other journals.
+Her work has been published in JAMA Neurology, Pediatrics, American Journal of Public Health, and Health Services Research, among other journals.

 Get in Touch